 Your new favorite Burger Recipe!
 There’s nothing like a juicy cheeseburger with fresh crisp toppings on a toasted bun, paired with sweet corn on the cob or potato wedges.
 We partnered with Beef.
 It’s What’s for Dinner on behalf of the Beef Checkoff to show you how to make the ultimate juicy burger.

-We are sharing our best secrets, tips, and trips for making the perfect restaurant quality burger, from the juiciest patty you’ll sink your teeth into, to the best burger buns and burger sauces.
+We are sharing our best secrets, tips, and tricks for making the perfect restaurant-quality burger, from the juiciest patty you’ll sink your teeth into, to the best burger buns and burger sauces.
 Try these and you will be known for your burgers!